-We use a state space model with a Kalman Filter for orientation estimation.
+We use a state space model with a causal Kalman Filter for orientation estimation.
 This approach uses a complex fusion of the accelerometer, gyroscope, and magnetometer.
 A detailed description is beyond the scope of this article, but the approach is not uncommon and there is a lot of freely available literature on the subject.
 Our particular implementation uses in-depth knowledge of the specific sensors in our Opals and typical operational environments for these Opals.

 What different options do you provide for orientation estimation?

 We provide 3 different models when estimating the orientation of an Opal.
 They each differ in how they use the magnetometer.
 Note that modifying the orientation model is only an option The 3 models are:

 - No Magnetometer: This model does not allow the magnetic field to influence the orientation at all.
 It is the best choice in an environment where there are large non-uniformities in the magnetic field or when the sensor will be subject to magnetic interference for more than a few seconds at a time.